 - In The Book of Heortling Mythology, Orlanth and Emperor Yelm decided to Compete for the Maiden's Hand through a test of music.
 Orlanth played on the bagpipes, a new and ungraceful instrument that disgusted the court's snooty judges, and lost.
 However, he made the "maiden" (Ernalda) and many of Yelm's servants laugh, which won them to his side later on.

-- In the episode "A Star Is Burns", this trope is parodied.
+- The Simpsons: In the episode "A Star Is Burns", this trope is parodied.
 An indie film connoisseur is brought to tears by the "soul of a poet" revealed in Barney Gumble's autobiopic, yet recoils in disgust from the actual man.
 In a later scene, Barney's flowery, self-conscious monologue on the horrors of alcoholism does nothing to stop him from drowning himself in booze.

 - In Family Guy, Brian tries to exploit this trope, boasting about his literary ambitions to make himself seem hip.
 However, as anyone who's been around him for longer than 5 minutes realizes, he cares only about his image, not about putting actual effort into writing.
 This is why he's never published anything.

-- SpongeBob SquarePants: In "Love That Squid", Squidward gets too nervous to speak to a lady customer, so Spongebob has to do the talking in order convince her to go on a date with him.
+- SpongeBob SquarePants: In "Love That Squid", Squidward gets too nervous to speak to a lady customer, so Spongebob has to do the talking in order to convince her to go on a date with him.
 When she's unsure, Spongebob lists all of Squidward's good personality traits along with his hobbies, including his ability to play the clarinet and paint, to make him sound appealing.
 Given her love for the arts, it works and she agrees to the date.

 - The Ice King attempts to invoke this trope, particularly in the episode I Remember You.
 It doesn't work.